echamudi/cham-jp-deck/README.md

 1. Create a new folder and open it.

 1. Extract the JMdict and KANJIDIC file.
-Your folder structure should look like this.
+Your folder structure should look like this:

     ```
     your_new_folder